 By F. Scott Fitzgerald

 - Describe the amenities available at Gatsby's mansion as it

 turns into the ultimate summer party machine:

-Royce service to Manhattan... station wagon makes regular trips to the
+Royce service from Manhattan... the station wagon makes regular trips

-train station... raft with diving tower, beach, two motor boats, automatic
+to the train station... swimming raft with diving tower, beach, two

-tables loaded with ham, turkey, and pastry: enough for early and late
+covered lights and buffets loaded with ham, turkey, and pastry: enough

 It's Club Med; its

 the ultimate amusement park!
 Everything is free and everyone is